Jump directly to the page content

 The following information is not intended to be a definitive or binding set of rules.
 Instead, it aims to provide a starting point for discussion between teachers and students, help reduce uncertainty, and offer a framework for implementing AI disclosure and documentation in academic writing.

-AI labeling and documentation
+AI disclosure and documentation

 Here you will find a compilation of materials relating to the labeling and documentation of AI use academic writing.

-• Recommendations for the HSB: Three selected variants with templates
+• Recommendations for the HSB: three selected variants with templates

 • Summary documents on the advantages and disadvantages of various labeling approaches